ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 In this case, if you are trying to access an application that integrates a version of Dynamic Web TWAIN V15.3 ~ V17.1.1, you will get the error.
 Because "local.dynamsoft.com" certificate has expired on <font color=red>November 20th, 2021</font>.

-To slove this issue, the only resolution is to use your own valid certificate or update our certificate.
+To solve this issue, the only resolution is to use your own valid certificate or update our certificate.
 See below.

 ### Resolution